nadertech22/SRT-AI/README.md

 - Copy the provided script into a text editor or IDE.
 - Save the file as srt_translator.py.

 Prepare Your Environment:
 - Open your terminal.
 - Navigate to the directory where you saved srt_translator.py.

 Prepare Your Input File:
-- Make sure your input SRT file (e.g., input.srt) is in the same directory as srt_translator.py or provide the full path to it in the script.
+- Make sure to rename the file you'd like to translate to "input.srt" and place it in the same directory as the script.
+Once translated the new file will appear in the same directory as well with the name "output_translated.srt"

 Install Required Library:
-If you haven’t installed the OpenAI library, you can do so by running:
+If you haven’t installed the OpenAI library, you can do so by running one of the below:
 - pip3 install openai
+- python3 install openai

 Set Your OpenAI API Key:
 - Replace 'YOUR_API_KEY_HERE' in the script with your actual OpenAI API key.